 EDITOR’S NOTE: If the ability to switch compression type across samples for a same media configuration is desired, it would be better to use an essential sample group.
 Contributions on this topic are expected.

-Compressed Byte Ranges Information Box
+Generically Compressed Extents Info Box

 Definition